rpiadam/comet/doc/readme.txt

-Here is the overview of the documents in the doc/ directory.
+Here is an overview of the documents in the doc/ directory.

 Subdirectories:

 features/               - Documents about features and standards technical/              - Technical documents about ircd internals and
                           protocol information
-sgml/                   - SGML documentation
+oper-guide/             - Operator guide documentation

 Files: